 This would work out if a family member was taking over the caregiver duties temporarily.
 In the event the family caregiver has to work, the senior could spend the daytime at the adult daycare and stay with the family caregiver in the evening and on the weekend.

-In the event, the senior fall into the low-income category some centers offer reasonable rates on a sliding scale.
+In the event, the seniors fall into the low-income category some centers offer reasonable rates on a sliding scale.
 In the USA they might even contract with Medicaid to offer options for low-income seniors.

 SENIOR LIVING SHORT TERM CARE